fabioalmeida100/fabioalmeida100/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects and write more in my [blog]
 - ⚡ Fun fact: I love to nature and I'm music producer (search to Moz 2)
+- 🎧 Listen my podcast about world of the software development [click here] (pt-br)

 ### Connect with me: